-Scientists Hunt A Test For Chronic Injury In Living Brains
+Scientists Hunt A Test To Diagnose Chronic Brain Injury In Living People

 Small says the study paves the way for deeper investigation of CTE's brain changes.

 "It could help us not just with people who've had head trauma from sports," he says, "but also from other forms of injury, such as blast injury in the military."
+Survivors of domestic violence are another group believed to be vulnerable to CTE.

 Small is quick to caution that the study isn't definitive.